ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 PRESENTING THE OFFER

- e moment when you present the offer is when you need to be in super sales mode.
+The moment when you present the offer is when you need to be in super sales mode.
 Ideally, you ve been selling candidates all along the way so they re already very excited about the company and the opportunity for them.
 Regardless, this is a big deal for the candidate, so make sure to give the occasion the respect it deserves. roughout the process of explain - ing the offer, remember to be especially upbeat, congratulate the candi - date, and emphasize the fun you'll have and the great things you'll build together. it's also critical that you re transparent and outline all the key points of the offer upfront, especially anything they may not be expecting

 or used to, such as equity compensation or probation/trial periods.

 I recommend making the offer in three parts: a phone call, an email, and a dinner.
 For the phone call, I suggest calling the candidate without

 prior scheduling.
-At this point you'll have already done a whole bunch of scheduling with the candidate, so there s no need to build up their anxi - ety further by scheduling yet another meeting.
+At this point you'll have already done a whole bunch of scheduling with the candidate, so There'sno need to build up their anxi - ety further by scheduling yet another meeting.
 Alternatively, you could tell them in writing that you intend to extend an offer and schedule from there,

 but you lose the impact of being on the line with them when they get the news.
 I find it's just simpler to call the person and share the news all at once.